-Directed and produced by Mary Posatko, Target Zero has been screened at Rutgers and USC and has won an award for Best Educational Media at the Raw Science Film Festival.
+Directed and produced by Mary Posatko, Target Zero has been screened at Rutgers, USC, and Manhattan and has won an award for Best Educational Media at the Raw Science Film Festival.

 Two of the film’s three major storylines focus on the issue of mother-to-child transmission of HIV, or perinatal transmission, which can occur during pregnancy, delivery, or through breast feeding.